“Flat feet” is a horrible name and is a mostly meaningless term. Not all flat feet is “flat feet” and not all “flat feet” is a problem.

 We have the Archies Arch Support Thongs and a number of different inserts if you think that you will benefit from them:

-For more information on this topics, see this article: The nonsensical understanding of ‘overpronation’
+For more information on this topic, see this article: The nonsensical understanding of ‘overpronation’